exercism/java/exercises/practice/hello-world/.docs/instructions.append.md

     }
 ```

-## Step 2: Run the tests within the online editor
+## Step 2: Run the Tests

+Once again, tests can be

 After making corrections and implementing your solution, ensure to run the program by selecting the "Run Tests"